HyperNeha/Hotel-Data-Analysis/README.md

 # Hotel-Data-Analysis
-This project uses SQL and Tableau to answer the following questions: 1.
+This project uses SQL and Tableau to answer the following questions:
+a.
 Is the hotel revenue growing?
-2. Should the parking lot size be increased?
-3. What trends can be seen?
+b.
+Should the parking lot size be increased?
+c.
+What trends can be seen?